Almost four years ago I started realizing how powerful YouTube can be related to reaching people with music.

 For my last Album release Speranza in the Dunkelheit, I wrote them a long email.
 I was asking for the upload on their sub-channel, but this time without that “small donation”.
 On my email, I argued that I was not feeling well at all having to pay a “small donation” for each Track or release.
 I’m a small artist spending huge amounts of money on mastering, because of caring about my end consumers.
 I was neither spamming with new requests every month.
 I was already “supporting” them with the donations done through my Label.
 They replied a not so long email explaining about their time invests.
 In the end, I paid again.

 I think I wrote that Email because somehow I was slowly feeling scammed about that.
 Having to pay a “donation”, which was not optional or a donation at all.
+For me a donation is when you have the option for pay or not to pay.

 I wrote them some weeks ago about the last release from a release series of my Label.
 That time I did not mention the donation amount.